QodirovHudoberdi/ATM-service/README.md

 This system includes:

-* Save a cardHolder details
+* Reformed  a cardHolder details
-* Add cards , card types And banknotes to system
+* Chance to perform actions on Banknote
+* Chance to perform actions on card
+* The ability to withdraw cash from the card through an ATM
 * Possibility to top up the card through ATM
-* The ability to withdraw cash from the card through an ATM
 * The ability to make transfers between cards
+* Chance to perform actions on card type
 * The ability to get all transactions performed through the card in a sorted order
-*  For the programmer : the ability to record the device of the client who used the program and the actions performed in an archive file